 Beware of the Same Names: Madeira is made up of two small islands.
 With a limited number of first names and surnames in use, there are sometimes people with the same or similar names living in the same town or nearby.
 An individual was not always recorded with all of their names, so wherever possible, examine family members to verify that you have found the correct individual.
 Padrinhos (godparents) given in christening and marriage records can also be a huge asset!

 Happy Searching!
-The experts at Price Genealogy can assist you as needed!
+The experts at Lineages can assist you as needed!

 Have you ever had to do any Madeira research?
 Let us know in a comment below!